Real Estate Lingo Decoded

 Premium: an amount paid on a regular schedule by a policyholder that maintains insurance coverage.

-Principal, Interest, Taxes, and Insurance (PITI): the four elements of a monthly mortgage payment; payments of principal and interest go directly towards repaying the loan while the portion that covers taxes and insurance (homeowner's and mortgage, if applicable) goes into an escrow account to cover the fees when they are due.
+Principal, Interest, Taxes, and Insurance (PITI): the four elements of a monthly mortgage payment; payments of principal and interest go directly towards repaying the loan while the portion that covers taxes and insurance goes into an escrow account to cover the fees when they are due.

 Property: the property is the land within the legally described boundaries and all permanent structures and fixtures on that land.
-Ownership of the property confers the legal right to use the property as allowed within the law and within the restrictions of zoning or easements.
+Ownership of the property confers the legal right to use the property as allowed within the law.

-Radon: a radioactive gas that can be found in some structures ad in strong enough concentrations, can cause health problems.
+Radon: a radioactive gas that can be found in some structures and in strong enough concentrations, can cause health problems.

 Real Estate Agent: an individual who is licensed to negotiate and arrange real estate sales; works for a real estate broker.